kanjijonathan/round/README.md

 # Assembly-CSharp.dll

+install into Rounds/Rounds_Data/Managed and replace the old Assembly-CSharp.dll

 64 rounds to win instead of 5

 if you force a card in the first card picking you disable randomness